TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > “You can silence a room of 100 scholars with 1 fact, but you can never silence an idiot with 100 facts.” - A youtube comment

+> "I do not care what makes you cry, I have seen what makes you smile." - A random youtube comment

 ## Asmongold

 > "Why would you expect them to be accountable to reality?"